Originally published on November 6, 2018, updated December 27, 2022

 When negotiating a contract for the first time, Amazon will typically ask for allowances.
 These are negotiable to some extent, and the level at which you can negotiate will depend on your size and the influence you have as a brand.
 Even if you negotiate, you must be prepared to agree to some level of allowance, because Amazon will not completely waive them.
 Here are the four main categories:

-Amazon prefers to handle damages and dispose of these rather than send them back to the vendor.
-To cover the cost of handling the returns and disposal, Amazon charges the vendor a damage allowance.
+Amazon prefers to handle damages and dispose of them rather than send them back to the vendor.
+To cover the cost of handling the returns and disposal, Amazon charges vendors a damage allowance.
 This amount is typically similar to the average returns rate the vendor will have in the industry, although may be slightly higher factoring in Amazon’s favorable returns policy, where items don’t always come back in sellable condition.

 Vendors can also choose not to agree to a damage allowance and instead fund the cost of returning the item back to their warehouse.
 This is more common among vendors with high-value items, especially electronics.